-- Map 3, to meet current and projected needs.
-Development shall not preclude or negatively affect the use of the planned corridor for the purpose(s) for which it was identified or being actively planned. - (1.2) Require Local Municipalities, in consultation with and to the satisfaction of the Province, to develop official plan policies that provide protection for planned corridors, including those identified in Section 173(1.4) of this Plan, to ensure that development shall not predetermine or preclude the planning and/or implementation of the corresponding transportation facilities and planned corridors on Map 3. - (1.3) Work with the Province and Local Municipalities to continue to support the completion of Provincial transportation corridor EA Studies. - (1.4) Prohibit the development of urban lands within the Halton Peel Boundary Area Transportation Study/Greater Toronto Area West Corridor Protection Area as shown on Maps 3 and 5, until the completion of the appropriate Environmental Assessments and by amendment to this Plan and the Halton Hills Official Plan.
+Map 3, to meet current and projected needs.
+Development shall not preclude or negatively affect the use of the planned corridor for the purpose(s) for which it was identified or being actively planned.

-Section 173(1.4) is held under appeal for adjudication by the Ontario Land Tribunal as part of Case No. PL140744.

-- (1.4) Identify the following planned corridors on Map 3: - a) the Highway 413 Corridor and the Northwest GTA Transmission Corridor, consisting of: - [i] a primary corridor protection area that reflects the Highway 413

-Preferred Route (2020) and that is intended to be protected over the long-term for the planned corridor; and - [ii] a secondary corridor protection area that reflects the Highway 413

-Focused Analysis Area (2020) and the Northwest GTA Transmission

-Corridor Narrowed Area of Interest (2020) outside of the Highway 413

-Preferred Route (2020) and that is intended to be protected only until such time as the final locations of the Highway 413 Corridor and the Northwest GTA Transmission Corridor are confirmed and the corridor protection areas are refined. - b) the Halton-Peel Boundary Area Transportation Study (HPBATS) Corridor, consisting of a corridor protection area necessary to protect for transportation improvements. - (1.5) Ensure that development within the areas identified in Section 173(1.4) and shown on Map 3 of this Plan will not preclude or negatively affect the planning and/or

-- implementation of the planned corridors for the purpose(s) for which they are identified. - (1.6) Update the planned corridors and associated corridor protection areas as shown on Map 3, without amendment to this Plan as follows: - a) automatically where a preferred alignment has been determined through an Environmental Assessment Act process, at which time lands not required for the planned corridors are removed from the corridor protection areas; or - b) through the phased release of lands by the Region and Local Municipalities, in consultation with and to the satisfaction of the Province, provided that the release of lands meets the criteria under Section 173(1.5) of this Plan.
+- (1.2) Require Local Municipalities, in consultation with and to the satisfaction of the Province, to develop official plan policies that provide protection for planned corridors, including those identified in Section 173(1.4) of this Plan, to ensure that development shall not predetermine or preclude the planning and/or implementation of the corresponding transportation facilities and planned corridors on Map 3. - (1.3) Work with the Province and Local Municipalities to continue to support the completion of Provincial transportation corridor EA Studies. - (1.4) Identify the following planned corridors on Map 3: - a) the Highway 413 Corridor and the Northwest GTA Transmission Corridor, consisting of: a corridor protection area that reflects the Highway 413 Focused Analysis Area (2020) and the Northwest GTA Transmission Corridor Narrowed Area of Interest (2020) and that is intended to be protected and refined until such time as the final locations of the Highway 413 Corridor and the Northwest GTA Transmission Corridor are confirmed.
+The final confirmed rights-of-way for the Highway 413 and Northwest GTA Transmission Corridor will be protected indefinitely with the highway lands designated under the PTHIA. - b) the Halton-Peel Boundary Area Transportation Study (HPBATS) Corridor, consisting of a corridor protection area necessary to protect for transportation improvements. - (1.5) Ensure that development within the areas identified in Section 173(1.4) and shown on Map 3 of this Plan will not preclude or negatively affect the planning and/or implementation of the planned corridors for the purpose(s) for which they are identified. - (1.6) Automatically update the planned corridors and associated corridor protection areas as shown on Map 3, without amendment to this Plan as follows: - a) where preferred alignments and ancillary features have been determined through an Environmental Assessment Act process and the identified corridors have been subsequently designated as facilities under the relevant provincial Acts or policies, at which time lands not required for the designated corridors and ancillary features are removed from the corridor protection areas; or b) through the phased release of lands as determined by the Province, and provided that the release of lands meets the criteria under Section 173(1.5) of this Plan.